wenheqi/tetris/README.md

 - Settings modal window is still translucent.

+- Only Safari can go full screen on iPad; All browsers on Android can go full screen.
+But there is a question mark icon near the checkbox and, after fullscreen, if I swip the screen from top to down, then the fullscreen check status becomes unsync with the real status.

 # Issue History

 - Chrome, Firefox and Safari on iPad Pro (13.7) don't fire `resize` event every time `innerWidth` or `innerHeight` changes.